mark-watson/hy-lisp-python-book/manuscript/whylisp.md

 I mostly did this for a while writing code in FORTRAN at SAIC and using Algol for weekend consulting work Salk Institute, working on hooking up lab equipment to minicomputers in Roger Guillemin's lab (he won a Nobel Prize during that time, which was exciting).
 Learning Algol, a very different language than FORTRAN, helped broaden my perspectives.

 I wanted a better programming language!
 I also wanted a more productive way to do my job both as a programmer and to make the best use of the few free hours a week that I had for my own research and learning about artificial intelligence (AI).
-I found my "better way" of development by adopting a bottom-up style that involves first writing low level libraries and utilities and then layering complete programs on top of well tested low level code.
+I found my "better way" of development by adopting a bottom-up style that involves first writing low level libraries and utilities and then layering complete programs on top of well-tested low level code.

 ## First Introduction to Lisp

 In the late 1970s I discovered a Lisp implementation on my company's DECsystem-10 timesharing computer.
-I had heard of Lisp in reading Bertram Raphael's book "THE THINKING COMPUTER.
+I had heard of Lisp when reading Bertram Raphael's book "THE THINKING COMPUTER.
 Mind Inside Matter" and I learned Lisp on my own time and then, during lunch hour, taught a one day a week class to anyone at work who wanted to learn Lisp.
 After a few months of Lisp experience I received permission to teach an informal lunch time class to teach anyone working in my building who wanted to to learn Lisp on our DECsystem-10.

 Lisp is the perfect language to support the type of bottom-up iterative programming style that I like.